Saturday, November 16, 2024

 Higher Pursuits

 Hey Ma!
 Me 'n Harlan's takin' the F-150 into town to hear that Schubert Lieder recital.
-Afterwards we'll tip a brewskis with the Wallace Stevens discussion group as we try to duke out what "The Emperor of Ice-Cream" is s'posed to be all about.
+Afterwards we'll tip a few brewskis with the Wallace Stevens discussion group as we try to duke out what "The Emperor of Ice-Cream" is s'posed to be all about.
 Don't wait up.

 Friday, October 20, 2017